CRFO/Udacity_Data_Engineering_Projects/Project 1 - Data Modeling with PostGres/README.md

 4. Build ETL processes by following instructions in elt.ipynb to confirm insertions were successful.
 5. Complete etl.py to build ETL pipeline from elt.ipynb to process the entire dataset.
 Rerun create_tables.py to reset tables then execute etl.py.
 6. Run again test.ipynb to confirm all insertions were successful.
 Restart kernel to close DB connection after executing this script.
+Note: Four extra SQL queries were included in test.ipynb to give SQL examples.